South Sudan: third time is a Charm!

 The early 1990s were exceptionally prosperous to the former communists who have gained from the windfall of the demise of the USSR.
 However, the level of embrace to the global new liberal market economy led to the unruly collapse of the market and introduced Russians to the reality of free market corrections that spared nothing on its way, whether rich or poor; hence, social stratification or restructuring of society in Russia highly deepened.
 Those who have made huge sums of money through the stock market found themselves, either at the bottomless pit of the new demon (free market, class dominated social order) or highly protected from it all, through their continued connections to the powerful within the Russian Federation.

 The class, which is something new to our vocabulary, is now alive in South Sudan, with vast disparity between the new super-rich and the poor, with no supposedly middle class that can tamper with clear separation between the top and the bottom strata of our society.
 Even though there is somewhat a middle class, the number of which may not be big enough to act as a buffer (such as in the developed world), between the rich and the poor, are less influential either.
 And according to the recent data released by the RSS about the state of civil service (which should have acted as educated middle class), are substantially minimal in affecting any balance in the disparity between the rich and the poor.
-As well, with the high rate of illiteracy (rated at about 80%) to cite a conservative estimate, the disparity may continue to provide the new nation with daunting task to surmount in the near future.
+As well, with the high rate of illiteracy (rated at about 80%) to cite a conservative estimate, the disparity may continue to provide the new nation with a daunting task to surmount in the near future.

 On the other hand, rural population have been largely abandoned in the unintended endeavor of social stratification, where majority of the population reside; with limited access to equitable share of the national wealth and a heavy burden of the national problems, such as insecurity, famine, disease and lack of means to extricate themselves from their predicaments.
 It is clear the disparity between urban/rural and rich and poor will likely continue to negatively affect social stratification and allocation of resources, if not adequately addressed, to correct the imbalance in the between the rural/urban centres divide and especially, the ones who are connected within the system.
 As the social stratification continue to take roots, concerted efforts by policy makers to balance the divide through well crafted policies, to put a human face to the disparity that is growing in South Sudan, insecurity and other social problems will continue to dominate our moral consciousness.